vpayno/microbit-workspace/python/README.md

 Not very useful as a compass.

-Need a new version that ses animation to show where North, East, West and South always are like a real compass.
+Need a new version that uses animation to show where North, East, West and South always are like a real compass.

-- `heading()`: has the annoying habit of forcing recalibrations, returns a number from 0 to 355 representing the degrees from North starting at 0°.
+- `heading()`: has the annoying habit of forcing re-calibrations, returns a number from 0 to 355 representing the degrees from North starting at 0°.

 ### [Real Compass](./src/compass-real.py)